architkhullar/2uAssessment/README.md

 }
 ```
 3. Store the invoices in a data store of your choice with an additional property and value "status": "pending"

+### Implementation
+- Check folder **api** for implementation and instructions and is live on http://18.217.38.120:1337/Invoice
 - Data Store chosen - MongoDb cloud. please ask me for the mongodb credential access if you need to see the entries in the database</span>

-### Implementation
-Check folder **api** for implementation and instructions

 ## User story 2
 As a member of the 2ULaundry Accounting Team I need to see a list of invoices that have been submitted by vendors, but have not yet been approved for payment so that I can review and approve them.